Fiserv/tenants-doc/update-productpage-content.md

 Tenants can upload the approved icons from the asset folder, by providing the relative links to the image under the section that is referred to as  in the "icons".

 ### Featured offerings

 ![featured offerings](images/featureoffering.png)

+"Featured offerings" is a section to choose 3 offerings from your product offerings to spotlight (think of it as "featured product offerings")
 This section is where Tenant may highlight/spotlight three of their product’s offerings/services and is defined by the Tenant on what they have to offer to users.

 * Tenant MUST provide 3 MIN/MAX offerings